 Speakers:

-• Dafna H. Rand, PhD, is the former U.S. Assistant Secretary of State for Democracy, Human Rights, and Labor and the author of the first State Department Learning Agenda.
+- Dafna H. Rand, PhD, is a Robert E. Wilhelm Fellow, former U.S. Assistant Secretary of State for Democracy, Human Rights, and Labor and the author of the first State Department Learning Agenda.
 Previously, she directed the U.S. State Department’s Office of Foreign Assistance, overseeing $70 billion in annual U.S. foreign aid.
 Rand has held multiple positions in the U.S. government, including Deputy Assistant Secretary of State, member of the Secretary’s Policy Planning staff, and National Security Council official.

-• Vincent W.S.
-Chan is the Joan and Irwin Jacobs Chair Professor of EECS.
-He has served in many government advisory boards, including chairing the Defense Science Board Task Force on Defense Communications, Networks and Satellite Communications, and the Department of Homeland Security’s Science and Technology Advisory Committee.
-His current research focus is on the architecture aspect of optical networks, cognitive heterogeneous network management and control, resiliency and security.
+- Vincent W.S.
+Chan is the Joan and Irwin Jacobs Chair Professor of MIT EECS Department and the Artificial Intelligence & Decision Making Sector of the Schwarzman College of Computing.
+A 2024 IEEE Thomas Edison Medal recipient, he has been Chair of the Defense Science Board Task Force on Defense Communications and Networks, Chair of the Department of Homeland Security’s Science and Technology Advisory Committee, and a member of the Intelligence Science Board.
+In 1989, he led the first “Dual-Use Technology Investment” to establish industry-government consortiums.
+His research focuses on optical networks, cognitive heterogeneous network management and control, resiliency and security.

 Moderator: